Research

 Below, I list a few of my recent research directions.

 In my first postdoc with Prof. Pascale Garaud at UCSC, I began studying double-diffusive convection (DDC), a form of turbulence that occurs when two buoyancy effects with different diffusivities (such as temperature and salinity) are in competition with, say, a stabilizing (sub-adiabatic) temperature gradient and a destabilizing gradient of the other quantity (salt water overlying fresh water in oceans, or a μ inversion in stars).
 The situation just described leads to one of two branches of DDC, known sometimes as salt-finger or thermohaline convection.
-The other form of DDC—where the temperature gradient is destabilizing (super-adiabatic) and the other quantity is stabilizing—is sometimes called the diffusive branch of DDC, oscillatory DDC (ODDC), or “semiconvection” (though note that “semiconvection” sometimes refers to something a little different).
+The other form of DDC—where the temperature gradient is destabilizing (super-adiabatic) and the other quantity is stabilizing—is sometimes called diffusive convection, the diffusive branch of DDC, oscillatory DDC (ODDC), or “semiconvection” (though note that “semiconvection” sometimes refers to something a little different).

-MHD thermohaline mixing and the FRG24 model
+MHD thermohaline convection and the FRG24 model

 Next steps: As part of a team including Jarrett Rosenberg (UW-Madison), Rich Townsend (UW-Madison), Evan Bauer (CFA / Harvard & Smithsonian, LLNL), and Matteo Cantiello (Flatiron CCA, Princeton), we have implemented the FRG24 model into the MESA stellar evolution code so the broader astrophysics community can use our model to study implications for a wider range of astrophysical systems, such as magnetic white dwarfs or as a possible Cameron-Fowler mechanism to produce lithium in red giants.